ARAldhafeeri/MeridianDB/README.md

 #### 1. Passive Learning Phase

 During this initial phase, your AI agent **should not use** temporal or behavioral features.
-This allows the system to gather sufficient interaction data before applying active filtering.
+This allows the system to gather sufficient interaction data before applying active learning filtering for both temporal and behavioral features.

 #### 2. Active Learning Phase